-Whatever the difficulties of political transition in Central and Eastern Europe, 1989 can still be considered as the annus mirabilis, or year of miracles, argues Rueb.
-“It was a miracle that it happened suddenly and, with the exception of Romania, peacefully.”
-In that sense, the feeling that something miraculous was happening is not much different that it was 20 years ago, he said.
+Whatever the difficulties of political transition in Central and Eastern Europe, 1989 can still be considered as the annus mirabilis, or year of miracles, argues Rueb. ?It was a miracle that it happened suddenly and, with the exception of Romania, peacefully.?
+In that sense, the feeling that something miraculous was happening is not much different than it was 20 years ago, he said.

 German Chancellor Angela Merkel, speaking before the U.S. Congress this week, thanked the American people for their support for German reunification.
-A former citizen of the German Democratic Republic in the east, Chancellor Merkel called on the United States to work with Germany to overcome what calls the “walls of the 21st century” – those areas that continue to divide people in world, whether on climate change, cooperation in combating terrorism, economic matters, or politics.
+A former citizen of the German Democratic Republic in the East, Chancellor Merkel called on the United States to work with Germany to overcome what she called the ?walls of the 21st century? ? those areas that continue to divide people in the world, whether on climate change, cooperation in combating terrorism, economic matters, or politics.

 Less Enthusiasm among Russians

 ?Liberation from communism was not regarded as an unambiguously good thing in Russia,? said Russian journalist Masha Lipman of the Carnegie Moscow Center.
 Communism?s demise in Central and Eastern Europe was followed in 1991 by the collapse of the Soviet Union. ?The USSR, which used to be a superpower, lost its sphere of influence, lost part of its territory, and was dramatically weakened,?
 Lipman explained.